jessdejong/taboo-android-app/LATEST.md

 * added basic headings to new activities 8/17/2016
 * added button functioning for How To Play Activity and Store Activity 8/17/2016
 * added seek bars in GameSettings activity 8/22/2016
-* added text to GameSettings activity
+* added text to GameSettings activity 8/26/16
+* implemented seek bars in GameSettings activity 8/28/2016